mcgrof/kvm-boot/README.md

     for the secondary development disk
   * MEM: amount of memory to use in MiB
   * CPUS: number of CPUs to use
+  * KERNEL_APPEND: set of kernel parameters to use when booting using the direct file mechanism

 Requirements
 ------------